bfortuner/problems/README.md

 4. SetMatrixToZero - If an element in a M x N matrix is zero, set its entire row and column to zero.
 5. FindOnesInMatrix - Given a 2D SORTED matrix, return the row index with the most ones
 6. MajorityElement - given a array of integers, print out the element that appears more than n/2 times.
 Otherwise print not found.
+7. Platforms Train Station - Given arrival and departure times of all trains that reach a railway station, find the minimum number of platforms required for the railway station so that no train waits.
+We are given two arrays which represent arrival and departure times of trains that stop.
+Input:  arr[]  = {9:00,  9:40, 9:50,  11:00, 15:00, 18:00}, dep[]  = {9:10, 12:00, 11:20, 11:30, 19:00, 20:00}, Output: 3.
+There are at-most three trains at a time (time between 11:00 to 11:20)

 ###Strings